OffensivePython/Nscan/README.md

 ```

 # Usage
-Nscan is simple to use, it works just the way you expect it
+Nscan is simple to use, it works just the way you expect.

 If this your first run, you need to load nscan alias interface before launching a Scan
 ```